microsoft/vscode-docs/docs/containers/quickstart-python.md

 1. Now, make a small change in the application code that's visible on one of the pages, and save the file.

-1. Use the Azure icon and expand the node for your subscription to find the App Service that you deployed in the previous step.
+1. Use the Azure icon to open the Resources view, and expand the node for your subscription to find the App Service that you deployed in the previous step.

 1. Right-click on the App Service node and look at the available options.
 Choose **Deploy to Web App**, and then specify your app folder to deploy it.